Chapter 9:

 Eralia studied the board for a moment before nodding.
 “Indeed, I completely missed it.”

 “Your lectors mentioned you possess an eccentric knack for strategy.
 Perhaps they were mistaken?”
-He turned away, his gaze sweeping past Laufa as if the bench were empty.
+He turned away, his gaze sweeping past Laufa completely.
 “In any case, history has taught us the consequences of gambling Lodran lives on eccentricities.
 Our frontier graveyards have no shortage of clever strategists.”

 The Warden stepped away, his hand falling to the pommel at his hip.
-Their boots faded down the courtyard path.
+The thudding of their boots faded down the courtyard path.
 He might be even scarier than Eralia.

-Eralia’s gaze returned to the table.
+Eralia’s attention returned to the table.
 “It’s your move, Laufa.”

 * * *